 Revenue is allocated based on the country in which the business is operated and non-current assets other than deferred tax assets are allocated based on the location of the assets.
+There are no significant sales between the geographical segments.

-5 Provision for impairment of goodwill and other assets
+5 Provision for impairment of goodwill